danzeeeman/Code-Toolkit-Python.A.Fa24/Syllabus.md

 Your participation grade is based on class discussions, contributions to student work sharing, and questions via office hours and email.

+If you challenge yourself and turn in the homeworks you will get an A.

 ## Course Requirements & Assignments

 ### Weekly homework exercises